How it works

 Therefore, for third-party applications to send a transaction to a network, they have to connect to the user's wallet to get the transaction signed, then send it.

-Wallet in the Vega ecosystem
+Wallet in the software ecosystem

 Technically speaking, the Vega Wallet is a software that sits between the third-party applications and the network, and is owned by the users of the network.